Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Rites of the Starling Chapter 9

-At daybreak, Cap gives Caspia a final warning.
-They’ve used up more than half their food and are running low on water, and he wants to turn back.
+At daybreak, Cap warns Caspia one last time.
+They’ve already used more than half their food and are running low on water, and he wants to turn back.
 Caspia pleads for one more day.
-Cap gives in after she promises to forfeit her own water for the crew and agrees not to challenge him if they find nothing by tomorrow.
+Cap relents after she promises to forfeit her own water for the crew and agrees not to challenge him if they find nothing by tomorrow.

 Xandra joins Caspia at the bow to talk about the visions disturbing her sleep.
 Xandra has finally started to feel the magical thrum of the ritus herself, which confirms they’re heading in the right direction.
 Caspia retreats to her cabin and has a vivid vision of a man and a young gray-eyed girl riding toward towering blue mountains.

-When Caspia wakes up, she thinks about the girl in her dream and finds herself missing her niece.
-Caspia wonders if her aunt is worried about how long they’ve been gone.
-Then the magical pull in her chest grows so intense she feels weightless and rises onto her toes.
+When Caspia wakes, she thinks about the girl in her dream and finds herself missing her niece.
+She wonders if her aunt is worried about how long they’ve been gone.
+Then the magical pull in her chest grows so intense she feels weightless, rising onto her toes.
 A crew member’s shout from the deck breaks the moment.
 They’ve finally reached land.

 Rites of the Starling Chapter 10